Michael A. Taylor Player Props: Twins vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff ranks sixth in the league with a collective 9.8 strikeouts per nine innings.
+- The pitching staff for the White Sox has a collective 10.1 K/9, the fifth-best in MLB.

-- The White Sox have a 6.80 team ERA that ranks 28th across all MLB pitching staffs.
+- The White Sox's 6.25 team ERA ranks 28th across all MLB pitching staffs.

-- White Sox pitchers combine to give up the second-most home runs in baseball (18 total, 1.8 per game).
+- The White Sox surrender the third-most home runs in baseball (18 total, 1.6 per game).

-- Cease (1-0) gets the starting nod for the White Sox, his third of the season.
+- Lynn (0-1) starts for the White Sox, his third this season.

-- The righty last pitched on Wednesday against the San Francisco Giants, when he went five innings, allowing one earned run while giving up one hit.
+- The right-hander last pitched on Thursday against the San Francisco Giants, when he went 4 1/3 innings, allowing eight earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.